LAC-Japan/MISP-CSVExport/README.md

 This Python script retrieves data from MISP (Malware Information Sharing Platform) and exports the results to a CSV file.
 The search parameters can be specified as arguments when running the script.

-- Search data from MISP based on specified parameters.
+- Retrieves data from MISP based on parameters specified in arguments.
 - Export the search results to a CSV file.
-- Search parameters can be specified as arguments.

 ## License